random-unknown-username/Thintensor/README.md

 ---

-## Fast-Path: Setting Up on a New Laptop
+## Fast-Path: Setting Up thintensor

 Follow these steps to set up `thintensor` from scratch on a new development machine: